 • Breath-movement synchronization

-• Counterposes to remove asana side effects while keeping their value
+• Counterposes to remove asana side effects

-In his "Complete Book of Vinyasa Yoga", Ramaswami compiled a large number of asanas based on his studies of 33 years with Krishnamacharya, organized them into major vinyasas and ranked each asana by the level of difficulty to enable a student to practice safely at home.
+In of the best texts on yoga, The Complete Book of Vinyasa Yoga, Ramaswami presents a great variety of asanas based on his private studies of 33 years with Sri T. Krishnamacharya.
+The asanas are organized into vinyasas and ranked by a difficulty level to enable a student to practice safely at home.

 For more information on Vinyasa Krama, visit my teacher's site.
 You can learn more about yoga here.